 Scenario 3: The Most Serious Case.

 Following an infection, your child requires hospitalization and their condition dictates a return home.
 The insurance medical team evaluates the situation with local doctors and organizes their repatriation in an air ambulance, with a parent by their side.
 The cost, which could exceed $50,000, is entirely covered.
-This kind of situation happens, which is why knowing the right steps to take in an emergency is absolutely crucial.
+This kind of situation happens, which is why knowing the right steps to take in an emergency is important.

 👨👩👧👦 Family Special Deal